rachel-labri-tipton/code-sample-spring-2024/README.md

 - **[React](https://reactjs.org/)**
 - **[Recharts Library](https://recharts.org/en-US)**
 - **[Tailwind](https://tailwindcss.com/)** - This is the CSS library for the app.
+- **[react-hooks-global-state](https://www.npmjs.com/package/react-hooks-global-state)** - This is a library to provide a global state with React Hooks.
 - Git/GitHub
 - VSCode
 - TypeScript